fabienjuif/notes/WINDOWS.md

 This section show how to have a clear microphone in all your app (discord/hangout/games/etc)

 You have to install these apps and follow screenshots for configuration
-- [Reaper](https://www.reaper.fm/download.php) Mixer with some good plugins
+- [Cantabile lite](https://www.cantabilesoftware.com/free-vst-host) Mixer with some good plugins
 - [ASIO4ALL](http://www.asio4all.org/) Audio drivers
 - [Virtual cable](https://www.vb-audio.com/Cable/) Audio virtual cables to plug the real microphone to a fake one
 <p align="center">